 At this time the CDC indicates that the current risk to the public remains low.
-Most confirmed cases in humans have involved individuals coming into close contact with sick or dead infected poultry without using appropriate protective equipment (e.g., gloves).
+There have been 66 confirmed cases in humans in the United States.
+Many of these have involved individuals coming into close contact with sick or dead infected poultry without using appropriate protective equipment (e.g., gloves).
 There is currently no evidence that this strain of HPAI can be transmitted from one person to another.
-Read the CDC's recommendations for preventing HPAI spread to people.
+Read the CDC's current Bird Flu summary and recommendations.